Medicare Part D in West Virginia

-If your get your Medicare Part A and Part B benefits through Original Medicare, you can sign up for a stand-alone Medicare Part D Prescription Drug Plan.
-According to the Centers for Medicare and Medicaid Services (CMS), over 198,000 Medicare beneficiaries in West Virginia have signed up for stand-alone Prescription Drug Plans in 2018.
-There are 26 stand-alone Medicare Prescription Drug Plans available in West Virginia in 2018 reports CMS.
+If you get your Medicare Part A and Part B benefits through Original Medicare, you can sign up for a stand-alone Medicare Part D Prescription Drug Plan.
+According to the Centers for Medicare and Medicaid Services (CMS), over 197,000 Medicare beneficiaries in West Virginia were enrolled in stand-alone Prescription Drug Plans in 2018.

-If you get your Medicare Part A and Part B benefits through Medicare Advantage, you can get Part D coverage through the same Medicare Advantage plan.
-Medicare Advantage plans cover everything that Original Medicare covers with the exception of hospice care, which is still covered by Part A. According to CMS, over 106,000 Medicare beneficiaries in West Virginia are enrolled in Medicare Advantage Prescription Drug Plans.
-There are 31 Medicare Advantage plans available in West Virginia in 2018, according to CMS.
+If you get your Medicare Part A and Part B benefits through Medicare Advantage, you may be able to get Part D coverage through the same Medicare Advantage plan.
+Medicare Advantage plans cover everything that Original Medicare covers with the exception of hospice care, which is still covered by Part A. Most Medicare Advantage plans include prescription drug coverage.

 How do I enroll in Medicare Part D in West Virginia?

-Enter your zip code on this page to find a plan that covers the prescription drugs you are currently taking.
-Do keep in mind you can only enroll in one Medicare Part D Prescription Drug Plan at a time.
-If you have a Medicare Advantage plan with Part D coverage for prescription drugs and you enroll in a stand-alone Medicare Part D plan, you’ll be unenrolled from your Medicare Advantage plan and returned to Original Medicare.
+Enter your zip code on this page to find a plan that may cover the prescription drugs you are currently taking.
+Do keep in mind you can only enroll in one Medicare Prescription Drug Plan at a time.
+If you have a Medicare Advantage Prescription Drug plan, and you enroll in a stand-alone Medicare Part D Prescription Drug Plan, you might be unenrolled from your Medicare Advantage plan and returned to Original Medicare.

 What else should I know about Medicare Part D in West Virginia?